tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/platform-and-applications.md

 ---
 title: Audience and Profile Activation with Experience Cloud Applications Blueprint
-description: Manage profiles and audiences in Experience Platform and share them with Experience Cloud Applications.
+description: Manage profiles and audiences in Experience Platform and share them with Experience Cloud applications.
 solution: Experience Platform, Real-time Customer Data Platform, Target, Audience Manager, Analytics, Experience Cloud Services
 kt: 7722
 exl-id:
 ---
 # Audience and Profile Activation with Experience Cloud Applications Blueprint

 Manage profiles and audiences in Experience Platform and share them with Experience Cloud Applications.
-Build and share rich customer segments and insights in Experience Platform and share them with Experience Cloud Applications.
+Build and share rich customer segments and insights in Experience Platform and share them with Experience Cloud applications.

 Activation with Experience Cloud Applications aligns closely with the [Online/Offline Audience Activation Blueprint](online-offline.md).
-Additional detail is provided in this blueprint specific to integrations between Experience Platform and Experience Cloud Applications.
+Additional detail is provided in this blueprint specific to integrations between Experience Platform and Experience Cloud applications.

 ## Use Cases

-* Personalization and targeting across customer interaction channels powered by Experience Cloud.
+* Personalize and target across customer interaction channels powered by Experience Cloud.
-* Sharing of audience and profile data with Experience Platform to and from Experience Cloud Applications.
+* Share audience and profile data between Experience Platform and Experience Cloud applications.

 ## Applications